 Instructions

-- Transfer this dough to an oiled bowl, turn over, cover the bowl with plastic wrap or a clean towel and let rise in a draft-free area until doubled in volume, about 2 hours.
+- Transfer this dough to an oiled bowl, turn it over to coat it fully, cover the bowl with plastic wrap or a clean towel and let rise in a draft-free area until doubled in volume, about 2 hours.

 - Gently turn the dough onto a clean counter and pat into a rectangle, about 16x12 inches (30x40cm), the long side parallel to the counter.